bitprj/devrel/IMC_Python/Storing_Data_In_Python/Storing_Data_in_Python.md

 ## When to Use Which

-Now that we have laid out the basic functions of lists, sets, and dictionaries, we can differentiate the three and list out some scenarios in which you would use each.
-Let’s start by finding what they all have in common and what makes them unique.
+Now that we have laid out the basic functions of lists, sets, and dictionaries, we can differentiate the three and list out some scenarios to use each one.
+First, let's find what they all have in common and what makes them unique.

 To the right is a Venn diagram that shows the differences and similarities between lists, sets, and dictionaries.
 As you can see, the only similarity they all share in functionality is storing data.
 This graph will help you narrow down your choice simply based on whether you need something indexable, modifiable, or if you need your variables to be unique.

-Now that we know what makes each data structure unique, let’s get into their features that will further assist you in your choice.
+Now that we know what makes each data structure unique, let’s get into features that will further assist you in your choice.

 ![image-20200606192735370](C:\Users\danie\AppData\Roaming\Typora\typora-user-images\image-20200606192735370.png)